substack/secure-peer/readme.markdown

 ## sec.on('connection', function (stream) {})

-Emitted when the secure connection has been established successfully.
+Emitted with the decrypted plaintext stream when the secure connection has been established successfully.

 `stream.id` is the identify object from the `'identify'` event.